 Brimsham Green School – Keeping Children Safe

-Brimsham Green School is committed to Keeping Children1 Safe In Education (July 2015) which supports the safeguarding and promotion of the welfare of children which covers: protecting children from maltreatment; preventing impairment of children’s health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
+Brimsham Green School is committed to Keeping Children1 Safe In Education, which supports the safeguarding and promotion of the welfare of children which covers: protecting children from maltreatment; preventing impairment of children’s health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
 A key change to Keeping Children1 Safe In Education in September 2018 included the responsibility adults have in ensuring peer to peer abuse, of any kind, does not occur.

 Where a child is suffering significant harm, or is likely to do so, action should be taken to protect that child (such action might be taken under section 47 and section 44 of the Children Act 1989).
 Action should also be taken to promote the welfare of a child in need of additional support, even if they are not suffering harm or are at immediate risk (such action might be taken under section 17 of the Children Act 1989).